 We have also attached 2 documents which show you how we calculate at school.
 Although there are numerous efficient methods for calculation, we each have our own preferences when it comes to tackling mathematical problems.
 The Government have now outlined the specific methods we have to teach your child and it is important that we use these in order to support the children.
 If you are unsure which method your child should be using at the moment, or how the method works please see your child's class teacher and they will be more than happy to guide you through it.

 One of our key objectives for the year is to improve the speed and accuracy that we can all recall number facts – the more facts your child remembers, the easier it is for them to do harder calculations.

-To help children to learn these facts in a fun and competitive way, pupils learning their times tables can access games on Times Tables Rock Stars website (find the link below).
+To help children to learn these facts in a fun and competitive way, pupils learning their times tables can access games on websites (find the links below).
 If your child is working to meet this target they will be issued with log in details from their class teacher.

 http://primaryhomeworkhelp.co.uk/ - This is the webpage of Woodlands Junior School and provides a wide range of homework help covering all curriculum areas, including a dedicated maths page.

 www.mathszone.co.uk - Home to hundreds of learning activities for primary maths.

 - Primary learning resources from BBC for adults, children, parents and teachers organised by level, subject and topic.